 Just What Are The Blood Alcohol Standards?

-Across America, the legal limit for blood alcohol concentration (better know as BAC) is .08 or higher.
+Across America, the legal limit for blood alcohol concentration (better known as BAC) is .08 or higher.
 So, if your blood alcohol level is at or above the .08 level, you are breaking the law.
 However, we all know that alcohol affects people differently.

 - BAC of .01 to .03 – Impairment is subtle but you do still get affected.
 That little bit of impairment may have been the thing that the person that hit you needed to keep from hurting your family.